Lima and Callao Metro: 2010s: Completion of the first line

+On December 2, 2009, the government approved for the "Consorcio Tren Eléctrico Lima" consortium, (formed by Brazilian company Odebrecht and Peruvian company Graña y Montero) to build the line from the unfinished first segment until Grau station in Downtown Lima.
+Construction started On March 2, 2010, and the second segment opened on July 11, 2011.
+The third segment of the line that connects Downtown Lima to the northeastern district of San Juan de Lurigancho opened for public service on July 25, 2014.

 On December 23, 2010, president Alan Garcia established through supreme decree 059-2010-MTC the Basic Metro Network of Lima and Callao, signaling the implementation of a network consisting of 5 lines of metro for Lima, contemplating the construction of ground, elevated and underground segments.

-On July 11, 2011, President Alan Garcia inaugurated Line 1 of the Lima Metro, in its second phase from Villa el Salvador to Downtown Lima.

-On May 13, 2013, Ministry of Transport and Communications (MTC) said that the government also awarded concessions of lines 3 and 4 of the Lima Metro, by July 2016, of the five lines that have this public transport system.
+2020s: Construction of second line

+The consortium "Nuevo Metro de Lima", consisting of the companies COSAPI (Peru), Impregilo, Ansaldo Breda & Ansaldo STS (Italy), Iridium, and Vialia (Spain) won the bid for the construction of Line 2 of the Lima Metro, and a segment of Line 4 that will connect it to the airport.
+The contract was signed on April 28, 2014.

+Though initially scheduled for completion in 2021, only the first segment of the project, spanning 5 kilometers and 5 stations, has been completed as of January 2024.
+This segment opened for operations in December 2023.

 Line 1

 The Lima Metro first phase has sixteen passenger stations, located at an average distance of 1.2 km.
 It starts its path in the Industrial Park of Villa El Salvador, south of the city, continuing on to Av.
 Pachacútec in Villa María del Triunfo and then to Av.
 Los Héroes in San Juan de Miraflores.
 Afterwards, it continues through Av.
 Tomás Marsano in Surco to reach Ov.
 Los Cabitos and then on to Av.
 Aviación to finish in Av.
 Grau in the city center.

 Currently, Line 1 has a fleet of trains from the 1980s by AnsaldoBreda, put in service through the 16 stations.
 This fleet includes an additional 42 trains in order to be able to service with the adequate frequencies, contemplating 26 stations in total, the integral remodeling of the current stations and the revamping of wagons, including the installation of air conditioning among other facilities and 19 new Alstom trains similar to the 9000 Series on the Barcelona Metro.
 Left-hand running is used on this line, unlike the most metro systems in South America.

 Prior to July 2014, Line 1 was 21.48 km long, operating from Villa El Salvador (where the maintenance depot is located) to the Miguel Grau station in Downtown Lima.